zk-ruby/zk/README.markdown

 The key place to start in the documentation is with ZK::Client::Base ([rubydoc.info][ZK::Client::Base], [local](/docs/ZK/Client/Base)).

+See the [RELEASES][] file for information on what changed between versions.

 This library is heavily used in a production deployment and is actively developed and maintained.

 Development is sponsored by [Snapfish][] and has been generously released to the Open Source community by HPDC, L.P.